 Having blooming plants in the house rejuvenates the ambiance of any room instantly!
 I almost always have a bromeliad in my house.
 Their colorful bracts, which are often mistaken as its flower, are such a burst of joy.
 Their actual flowers are quite small blooms that you can see around the top of the bracts for a brief time.
 But the spiky bracts can last for a month or more.

-- Let the soil dry out well on top before giving a good soak.
+- For plants in a 6" (15cm) diameter pot (which most of them are in): let the soil dry out about 1/2" below the media before giving a good soak.
 Up to 2 cups (or almost 1/2 liter) water should do, but make sure they do not sit in water for long.

 - They appreciate humidity and a mist of water on their leaves daily would be appreciated.
 It's not crucial, but they do like a touch of water to stay in their "cup" which is the center of the plant.

 - Fertilize regularly.
-When repotting, they would do well with 1/2 potting soil and 1/2 orchid mix.
+When repotting, they would do well with a blend of about 1/8 potting soil and 7/8 orchid bark..

 The Indoor Garden TV